yujunz/gitlab.com-runbooks/docs/pgbouncer/pgbouncer-remove-instance.md

 # Removing a PgBouncer instance

+Here the link to the video of the [runbook simulation](https://youtu.be/BGheMAGOR48).

 Removing PgBouncer instances might be necessary for conserving costs or simplifying setups.
 You'll need to take into consideration what kind of PgBouncer instance node you want to remove: